Igmund/IGaudioModule9Challenge/results/README.md

   Just do it!

   ## Usage
-  Use me and abuse me.
+  Use it as you like

   ## License
   https://opensource.org/licenses/DoWhatTheF*ckYouWantToPublicLicense

   ## Contributing
-  Feel free to contribute with any improvements
+  Contribute to your heart's desire

   ## Tests
-  Test tickles
+  tickle

   ## Questions
  Please direct any question here:
  - Github: [Igmund](https://github.com/Igmund)
- - Email: I_CantTellyou@Igmail.com
+ - Email: Icanttellyou@iggmail.com